 - While the sweet potatoes and carrots roast, combine cabbage, onion, pecans, parsley, and pepper in a large bowl.

 - In a small bowl, make the dressing by combining olive oil, Greek yogurt, lemon and lime juices, honey, warm water, and siracha, whisking well.
-Taste the mixture and adjust to your liking — add more water to thin it oil, more honey to sweeten, more siracha for a greater kick, etc.
+Taste the mixture and adjust to your liking — add more water to thin it oil, more honey to sweeten, more sirachafor a greater kick, etc. Speaking of siracha, check out this tasty vegan recipe made with

 About Shanna Mallon